Strands agents

 OTEL_INSTRUMENTATION_GENAI_CAPTURE_MESSAGE_CONTENTtotrue.

-To associate traces with a specific end user, pass the user parameter in your model's params configuration:
+To capture the end-user identifier, pass the user parameter in your model's params configuration:

 from strands.models.openai import OpenAIModel